Hotel Rate Monitoring API for Competitor Pricing

 Core endpoints

-The published endpoint surface already supports a strong API-first narrative.
-A new visitor can understand the product quickly when the endpoint catalog is read as a progression from health checks to monetizable business outputs.
+The published endpoint surface supports a clear progression from health checks to monetizable business outputs.

 | Endpoint family | Purpose |